vjoel/tupelo/doc/faq.md

 3. Is tupelo a database?

   No. It's really more of a middleware.
 Tupelo doesn't have its own disk storage, indexing, queries, etc. It depends on other programs to provide these.
 That's actually a strength, since you can use different storage backends for different cases (subspaces, for example).
+Furthermore, those backends are not just storage, but unlimited processing in potentially any language that can talk the msgpack-based tupelo protocol.

 4. What's really new about tupelo?